radrow/ddtrace/EXAMPLE.md

 it to metadata provided by Producers 2 and 1 respectively (note that the id numbers are flipped).

-There are two scenarios which may occur in this setup:
+There are two scenarios which may nondeterministically occur when the example application runs, depending on how the calls and responses between `gen_servers` are scheduled: the run may complete successfully, or it may deadlock.

-##### No deadlock
+- **Execution without deadlock:**

   1. Producer 1 receives a call
   2. Producer 1 computes a result asks Inspector 1 for audit
   3. Inspector 1 asks Producer 2 for metadata
   4. Producer 2 replies to Inspector 1
   5. Inspector 1 replies to Producer 1 with its audit
   6. Producer 1 replies to the caller
   7. Producer 2 receives a call
-8. ...Same story but flip 1 and 2
+  8. ...
+(Same as above but flip 1 and 2)

-Both calls result with a value returned to the caller.

-##### Deadlock
+  After the steps above, both calls emitted by the Producers are successfully completed, as they both receive a response.
+When this happens, the application will end with a **"Success"** message.

+- **Execution with a deadlock:**

   1. Producers 1 and 2 receive calls
   2. Producer 1 asks Inspector 1 for audit
   3. Producer 2 asks Inspector 2 for audit
   4. Inspector 1 asks Producer 2 for metadata
   5. Inspector 2 asks Producer 1 for metadata

-Now, Producer 1 cannot reply to Inspector 2, because it is waiting for a reply from Inspector 1.
-Similarly, Producer 2 cannot reply to Inspector 1, because it is waiting for a reply from Inspector 2.
-Therefore deadlock has occurred.
+  Now, Producer 1 cannot reply to Inspector 2, because Producer 1 is waiting for a reply from Inspector 1.
+Similarly, Producer 2 cannot reply to Inspector 1, because Producer 2 is waiting for a reply from Inspector 2.
+Therefore, a deadlock has occurred.
+When this happens, the application will end with a **"Timeout"** message.

 #### Running the example

-To execute the presented setup, run the following command:
+To execute the example application, run the following command:

 ```bash
 docker run --rm ddmon bash -c 'cd example-system; mix run -e "TurnipFactory.start_all"'
 ```

-If both calls terminate successfully, you should see a green **Success** message.
-If a deadlock occurs, the message shall say **Timeout** in yellow.
-Note that the system is *not* monitored yet, thus the deadlock is not detected.
-Since the deadlock is subject to a data race (via randomised waits), you may need to try several times before you reproduce both results.
+If both Producers' calls receive a response, you should see a green **Success** message.
+If a deadlock occurs, you should see a yellow **Timeout** message.
+You can repeat the command above multiple times to observe both possible outcomes.

+**NOTE:** at this stage the application is *not* monitored yet, and therefore, the deadlock is not detected.
+Moreover, since the deadlock is nondeterministic (due to nondeterministic scheduling by the Erlang VM, and some randomised waits in the code), you may need to try several times before you can observe both outcomes described above.

-#### Applying DDMon
+#### Instrumenting the example `gen_server`s with DDMon

-To apply DDMon to the project, edit the following files:
+To instrument the example application with DDMon, edit the following files:

 - `example-system/lib/turnip_factory/producer.ex`
 - `example-system/lib/turnip_factory/inspector.ex`